What to do if you’re retired and in debt

 But beware that equity release means there’ll be less left to leave to your family when you die.
 In the case of a lifetime mortgage, you could end up with all the value in your home being owed to the lender if you live a long life.

-Some equity release deals also allow you to make repayments, so that you slow down the rate at which your loan builds up – protecting more of the equity in your home to pass onto your loved ones when you die.
+Some equity release deals also allow you to make repayments, so that you slow down the rate at which your loan builds up.
+This protects more of the equity in your home to pass onto your loved ones when you die.

 If you are considering getting equity release, it’s vital you get independent financial and legal advice to make sure you pick the best option, and consider all the pros and cons.